 J & J Reuters described the story as "one-sided, false and inflammatory."

-Kamal Jayasinghe, executive director of the National Regulatory Authority of Sri Lanka Medical (NMRA), which is part of the Ministry of Health, said that he had informed the distributor A.Baur & Co., that to continue importing it would require additional tests .
+Kamal Jayasinghe, executive director of the National Regulatory Authority of Medicine of Sri Lanka (NMRA), which is part of the Ministry of Health, said that he had informed the distributor A.Baur & Co., that to continue importing it would require additional tests.

 "We had them re-registered and reported to the distributor to provide quality reports from accredited laboratories to ensure that their products do not have to asbestos" - Dzhaysingh said.

-Validity of import licenses A.Baur & Co products expired in December, said the second officer NMRA.
+Validity of licenses for the import of A.Baur & Co products expired in December, said the second officer NMRA.

 Shaluta Perera, head of A.Baur consumer goods, said that the suspension of the licensing process of the company J & J in India.